Crispy Skin Salmon with Lime Cilantro Rice, Cumin Scented Edamame and Chimichurri Sauce

 • 1 clove garlic, smashed

-• 3 teaspoons fresh cilantro, chopped
+• 3 teaspoon fresh cilantro, chopped

-• Edamame
+• header Edamame

 • 1 teaspoon extra virgin olive oil

-• 1.5 teaspoons ground cumin
+• 1.5 teaspoon ground cumin

 • 1 shallot (or 1/8 cup onion) finely minced